Henry Studholme

-Sir Henry Gray Studholme, 1st Baronet CVO DL (13 June 1899 – 9 October 1987) was a British Conservative Party politician.
+Sir Henry Gray Studholme, 1st Baronet CVO DL (13 June 1899 – 9 October 1987) was a British Conservative Party politician who was the MP for Tavistock from 1942 to 1966.

 Early life

 Studholme was the son of landowner William Paul Studholme and a grandson of New Zealand pioneer and politician John Studholme.
 He was educated at Eton College and Magdalen College, Oxford and served as an officer in the Scots Guards.

 Parliament

 Studholme was Member of Parliament (MP) for Tavistock from a 1942 by-election until his retirement in 1966, when he was succeeded by Michael Heseltine.
 He served under Winston Churchill and then Anthony Eden as Vice-Chamberlain of the Household (i.e. a whip) from 1951 to 1956.
 In 1956, he was created a Baronet of Perridge in the County of Devon.
 He was Joint Honorary Treasury of the Conservative Party from 1956 to 1962.

-Michael Crick comments that his position as a whip suited him as he was "an appalling speaker" (whips by convention seldom speak in debates in the Commons), although he was considered a diligent constituency MP.
+Michael Crick wrote that Studholme was a diligent constituency MP but an "appalling speaker", and he thus benefitted from serving as a whip, as they seldom speak during debates.